snsnsns/snsnsns.github.io/_pages/forCityMarket.md

 ---

 ### Thank You!
-As you can see, I'm a flexible curious designer who loves editorial illustration, brand design, packaging design, and digital design as well as creating and testing new marketing ideas.
+As you can see, I'm a flexible curious designer who loves the organic grocery space, brand design, packaging design, and digital design as well as creating and testing new marketing ideas.
 Thank you for reviewing my work!